AM19x/Pixel_Root_Files_Magisk_Patched/README.md

 # PixelRootFiles
-Google Pixel Root files collection for all models.. started from Pixel 6 to 9 series all modesls
+Google Pixel Root files collection for all models..

 ## File Types
 Boot.img patched by magsik for pixel 6 series or older device